Powered by .id (informed decisions) for Gisborne District

 Residential development can take various forms depending on the availability of land.
 These include new housing estates on greenfield sites, subdivision in existing residential neighbourhoods (often called infill development), conversion of industrial lands to residential lands, and densification of housing by building up.

 .id's forecasters worked with Council planners to understand the likely development activity in each small area.
 This forms the development assumptions for the forecasts.
-This table shows the quantity of new development assumed in each small area in Gisborne District.
+This table shows the quantity of new development assumed in each small area in Gisborne Airport - Awapuni.
 Select each small area to see detailed assumptions.

 List of forecast land developments and infill assumptions: